Use this statement to add users to the database.

 You must have the system privilege CREATE USER.

-- For the user to be able to log in subsequently, the system privilege CREATE SESSION must be granted.
+- For the user to be able to log in, the system privilege CREATE SESSION must be granted.

 - For authentication, you can use passwords, Kerberos, or LDAP.

-- A user created will not be automatically associated with a schema.
+- A user will not be automatically associated with a schema when created .

-- A user can be altered by the ALTER USER command and renamed by using the RENAME command.
+- A user can be altered using the ALTER USER command and renamed using the RENAME command.

 - For information about the database users, refer to the system tables EXA_DBA_USERS, EXA_ALL_USERS, and EXA_USER_USERS.

-- For details about password security (complexity, expiry, locking accounts, refer to the Database Users and Roles and Privileges sections.
+- For details about password security (complexity, expiry, locking accounts, see Database Users and Roles and Privileges.

 If you want to authenticate the database user with a password, create a user authenticated by a password.
-The database checks the user's password when they log in.
+The database checks the password when they log in.
 The password has to be specified as identifier.
 If you use delimited (quoted) identifiers, then the password is case sensitive.
-For more information, refer to the SQL Identifier section.
+For more information, see SQL Identifier.

 In case of a regular identifier (unquoted) the password will be set to uppercase letters and has to be adjusted for the login.